 A natural reaction might be that the use of noise is limited and distracting.
 Like any other compositional process, incorporating noises into a piece cannot be done randomly.
 Special care must be taken to creatively balance the evocative power and inherent musical properties of noises.
 Russolo agrees:

 “Although the characteristic of noise is to brutally bring us back to life, the art of noises must not be limited to a mere imitative reproduction.
 The art of noises will extract its main emotive power from the special acoustic pleasure that the inspired artist will obtain in combining noises.“

 The true potential of noise is obvious when their frequency content is understood.
-Timbre is determined by harmonics and noises are rich with unique & chaotic, frequencies.
-It is like expanding the assortment of paints for an artist's use - they arrive random & jumbled but represent an increase in options for assembling pallets.
+Timbre is determined by harmonics and noises are rich with unique & chaotic frequencies.
+It is like expanding the assortment of paints for an artist's use - they arrive jumbled and disorganized but represent an increase in options for assembling pallets.
 Just the same, wonderful & unusual harmonics exist in noises that need only be picked out & extracted.
 Therefore, to truly tap their sonic usefulness, we must have means of organization.
 This is not lost in The Art of Noise:

 “We want to score and regulate harmonically and rhythmically these most varied noises.
 Not that we want to destroy the movements and irregular vibrations (of tempo and intensity) of these noises!
 We wish simply to fix the degree or pitch of the predominant vibration, as noise differs from other sound in its irregular and confuse vibrations.”